invisi-apps/client-server-playground/README.md

 Intended as a very simple game of connect 5 implemented using websockets, written in nodejs and deployed as docker containers.

 The project is split into the server portion which is responsible for game state and a client portion which is primarily concerned with gathering user input and displaying information form the server.

+I've used a simple object to store the game information serverside.
+I've made it observable so that I could watch for changes in each websocket handler and inform the clients on every change.

+The approach to storing the boardstate and searching for winning combinations is deliberately verbose.
+Speed in this case is more than adequete even using the brute force approach to finding winning combinations.
+Optimisations around knowing how many pieces exist and searching common combinations first would be part of version 2.

+I've included unit tests for most of the utility functions and an integration test for the server.
+Its not complete but I hope that you can see the traits you are looking for from the ones I've included.